Mdsomratakbor/C--Tutorial/Abstract Class.md

 - An abstract class can have constructors or destructors.
 - An abstract class cannot be inherited from by structures.
 - An abstract class cannot support multiple inheritance.

+### Abstract method

+`An Abstract method is a method without a body.
+The implementation of an abstract method is done by a derived class.
+When the derived class inherits the abstract method from the abstract class, it must override the abstract method.
+This requirment is enforced at compile time and is also called dynamic polymorphism.`

+`The syntax of using the abstract method is as follows:`

+**`<access-modifier>abstract<return-type>method name (parameter)`**